BASF: Production

 BASF's recent success is characterized by a focus on creating resource efficient product lines after completely abandoning consumer products.
 This strategy was reflected in production by a re-focus towards integrated production sites.
 The largest such integrated production site is located in Ludwigshafen employing 33,000 people.

 Integrated production sites are characterized by co-location of many individual production lines (producing a specific chemical), which share an interconnected material flow.
 Piping is used ubiquitously for volume materials.
 All production lines use common raw material sourcing and feed back waste resources, which can be used elsewhere (e.g. steam of various temperatures, sulfuric acid, carbon monoxide).
 The economic incentive for this approach is high resource and energy efficiency of the overall process, reduced shipping cost and associated reduced risk of accidents.
 Due to the high cost of such an integrated production site, it establishes a high entry barrier for competitors trying to enter the market for volume chemicals.

 BASF built a new chemical complex in Dahej, Gujarat at a cost of $100 million.
 This facility has South Asia's first methylene diphenyl diisocyanate (MDI) splitter for processing crude MDI.
 BASF has 8 production facilities in India.

-BASF SE has succeeded in developing a semi-crystalline polyamide that allows light to pass through largely unhindered.
-Ultramid Vision combines very high light transmission with low light scattering.
-This makes it the world's first semi-crystalline polyamide for semi-transparent or transparent components in chemically challenging environments.
-Additionally, the unique polyamide is UV and temperature resistant, scratch-proof as well as suitable for flame-retardant requirements.
-Ultramid Vision can be used in various application fields: It recommends itself especially for parts for visual check, illumination or light design.
-Ultramid Vision presents a versatile alternative to commonly used materials such as amorphous aliphatic polyamides, polycarbonate or styrene-acrylonitrile copolymers.
+BASF SE has succeeded in developing a semi-crystalline polyamide that allows light to pass through largely unhindered, known as Ultramid.